smalcolm-echo360/dsgrid/README.md

 CLI program for building and managing a Selenium Grid with Docker containers.
 Each browser node runs a single instance of the browser.
 I find this helpful when running Selenium tests in parallel.

+[View the Demo](http://asciinema.org/a/5879) Installation and Usage on Ubuntu Raring with Vagrant

 ## Requirements

 * Docker